 An applicant that is a member of a direct corporate association and seeks to apply for its own separate entity account, rather than apply for a consolidated entity account, must provide an allocation of the holding and purchase limits among the separate accounts established for any of its corporate associates per the requirements of section 95833(d)(1)(E).
 All members of a direct corporate association must separately confirm the allocation of holding and purchase limits;

-Names and contact information for all employees of the entity with knowledge of the entity's market position (current and/or expected holdings of compliance instruments and current and/or expected covered emissions);
+Name, physical address of workplace, phone number, email address, and the employer of any individual with knowledge of or access to the entity's specific market position (current and/or expected holdings of compliance instruments and current and/or expected covered emissions).
+Employees and delegates of local, state, and federal regulatory agencies who have the ability to gain knowledge of or access to the entity’s specific market positions pursuant to any applicable local, state, or federal rules, orders, or decisions are excluded from this disclosure requirement;

-An entity registering as an opt-in covered entity must identify the first year it intends to be subject to a compliance obligation, and the year must match the year for which the Executive Officer approved the entity as an opt-in covered entity pursuant to section 95813(b); and
+An entity registering as an opt-in covered entity must identify the first year it intends to be subject to a compliance obligation, and the year must match the year for which the Executive Officer approved the entity as an opt-in covered entity pursuant to section 95813(b);

-Information required pursuant to section 95923 for individuals serving as Cap-and-Trade Consultants and Advisors for entities participating in the Cap-and-Trade Program.
+Information required pursuant to section 95923 for individuals serving as Cap-and-Invest Consultants and Advisors for entities participating in the Cap-and-Invest Program;

+Names and contact information of the National Futures Association (NFA)-registered commodity pool operator or commodity trading advisor that is associated with the entity by contract, employment, or other means; and

+Excluding a voluntarily associated entity registering solely to hold offsets and electing to use the corporate disclosure exemption pursuant to section 95833(c)(2), all individuals and entities registering as a voluntarily associated entity must submit the following supplemental registration information: the entity’s founding and governing agreements, fund prospectus, loan or financing documents, a description of planned market activities, the amount of initial capital funds, the projected capital the entity plans to invest in the carbon market, the source of funds, a statement of compliance with section 95921(f), and any other documents requested by the Executive Officer on a case-by-case basis as needed to determine whether the entity’s participation in the Program conforms with the Regulation.
+All supplemental information submitted must be accompanied with a signed and dated attestation from an account representative that meets the requirements of sections 95830(e)(6) and 95832(d).
+Any updates to Supplemental Registration Information must be submitted pursuant to 95830(e)(1).
+The Executive Officer may, on a case-by-case basis as needed, request a covered entity applicant submit this supplemental information to CARB within 30 days.

-An entity that is applying for registration in the California Cap-and-Trade Program, and that has a direct corporate association with an entity registered in an external GHG emissions trading system to which the California Cap-and-Trade Program has linked pursuant to section 95943, may not include that associated registered entity in a consolidated entity account.
+An entity that is applying for registration in the California Cap-and-Invest Program, and that has a direct corporate association with an entity registered in an external GHG emissions trading system to which the California Cap-and-Invest Program has linked pursuant to section 95943, may not include that associated registered entity in a consolidated entity account.

 To create a consolidated account for entities that are members of a direct corporate association that accept assignment to a consolidated entity account, the Executive Officer shall instruct the accounts administrator to create a single consolidated entity account in the tracking system that includes the following: